 - research consultants and professional advisors such as accountants, lawyers, auditors and if required by law, to government and regulatory authorities, for example, the Australian Tax Office.

 We will take reasonable steps to ensure that these organisations are bound by sufficient confidentiality and privacy obligations with respect to the protection of your personal information.
-We may transfer your personal information overseas, even if the jurisdiction to which the information is transferred is not subject to privacy obligations equivalent to those that apply to us in Australia.

 If you are a politically exposed person we may validate your status by disclosing your personal information to service providers in Australia and the United States of America.